idramalab/latex-101/README.md

 ## Formatting (Citations)

--  Add a tilde before citation, unless the sentence starts with a citation:
+-  Add a tilde before citations, unless the sentence starts with a citation:
 ```
 Blah et al.~\cite{X}
 ```